GunnerLab/mcce4_tutorial/docs/tests/ex4.md

 ls -l
 ```

-__Data outputs:__ following outputs will be in the output directory
+__Data outputs:__ The following outputs will be in the output directory

 ```
 all_crg_count_resoi.csv